-Hemochromatosis is too much iron in the body.
+Hemochromatosis is a condition in which there is too much iron in the body.
 It is also called iron overload.

 There are two types of hemochromatosis:

 Hemochromatosis affects more men than women.
 It is common in Caucasians of western European descent.